albertstarfield/project-zephyrine/documentation/ProjectDocumentation.md

 *   **Hardware Acceleration & Awareness:** The core engine actively checks system hardware (CPU architecture, RAM/VRAM bandwidth, ECC memory, available accelerators like CUDA, ROCm, MPS) and provides warnings.
 This reflects an understanding that ML performance is heavily dependent on underlying hardware capabilities and aims to guide users towards optimal configurations or manage expectations.
 *   **Prompt Engineering:** The base64 encoded instructions in `engine.py` and the specific prompts used (e.g., for title generation in `backend-service`) demonstrate deliberate prompt engineering to guide the LLM's behavior and output format.
 *   **Decision Trees (Branch Predictor):** The experimental "branch predictor" feature attempts to use the LLM to generate structured decision trees, potentially exploring techniques like Chain-of-Thought or Tree-of-Thoughts for more complex reasoning or planning.
+*   **Ada Integration (Potential):** The setup scripts include complex steps to build the `gnat-llvm` Ada compiler toolchain from source.
+While no Ada source code is currently part of the main application build, this indicates a potential future direction towards using Ada for specific components, possibly for performance, reliability, or interfacing with Ada-based libraries.
+The presence of C-to-Ada conversion manuals further supports this possibility.

 ## 5. Future Goals